Here are some questions to consider:

 When we traveled on land, she began to label other animals as ducks.
 She understood that dogs, cats and other birds we saw were not human but animals (cognitive).
 She over- generalized that any animal that was not human was a “duck”.

-Sharing her gaze and sharing her experience, I pointed out the salient features that made these other animals different and labeled them as different.
-“No. That is a dog, he has 4 legs and is furry”. (cognitive, shared gaze and salient features).
+Sharing her gaze and sharing her experience, I pointed out the visual features that made these other animals different and labeled them as different.
+“No. That is a dog, he has 4 legs and is furry”. (cognitive, shared gaze and visual attribute features).

 Very soon, my daughter was able to use her cognitive comparison skills to label each animal she saw with the correct name based on the visual salient features: shape, number of legs, how then moved, where they lived, how they sounded.

-For children in Phase III, supporting children’s visual, cognitive and language skills must be carefully planned, based on experience and presented at near by providing supports around salient features.
+Supporting children’s visual, cognitive and language skills must be carefully planned, based on experience and presented at near by providing supports around visual attribute language.
 They must be presented in planned, accessible ways due to the inaccessibility of distance events and materials.
 This link must be facilitated to build visual, cognitive and language skills by comparing and contrasting visual attributes that are experienced, highlighted and shared.